 Unfortunately, air drying usually causes brittleness.

 Freeze drying is a method applied to delicate flowers to prevent the wrinkling or colour loss which may be associated with air drying.
+Freeze dried roses are often used as expensive confetti petals.

 It requires expensive specialist machinery, but results in a bloom that looks fresh as the moment it was picked.
 Because it is an expensive process, and their is almost individual attention paid to each bloom, only premium flowers and petals are used.
 Freeze dried flowers are expensive to buy but worth it if they are going to be viewed closely, for example in a wedding table decoration.